 The longer version now:

 Simply put, when the doctor explicitly clicks on "Start consultation", Nabla Copilot captures the audio of the consultation between the doctor and the patient.

 The audio is then transcribed live using a HIPAA-compliant speech-to-text external application programming interface (or API for connoisseurs).

-This API-produced transcript is then processed to generate a SOAP note (method clinicians use to document patient encounters in a structured way) using a combination of in-house, HIPAA-compliant natural language structuring algorithms and a HIPAA-eligible Large Public Language Model (LLM).
+The API-produced transcript is then processed to generate a SOAP note (method clinicians use to document patient encounters in a structured way) using a combination of in-house, HIPAA-compliant natural language structuring algorithms and a HIPAA-compliant Large Public Language Model (LLM).

 Data storage and processing

 Pure and simple, Nabla does not store any data during this process, be it audio, transcript or final note.
 The only storage used to run Copilot is the physician's personal computer, which is technically their local browser storage file.
 This means that the transcript and suggested note always remain on the device, not on Nabla's servers.

 Nabla does not store, but processes the data (i.e., computing operations) to turn a raw audio consultation into a nice, clean (😉) SOAP note.

 This data processing is done on Nabla's servers, which are powered by the HIPAA and GDPR compliant Google Cloud Platform (GCP), and on HIPAA-compliant LLM servers.

 If you use Nabla Copilot on your phone, you may want to "transfer" the generated note to another device where you actually chart (usually a computer).
 How does this transfer works?
 When you link a device, the mobile device receives a public encryption key from the secondary device via the QR code you scan.
 Since the decryption key is only stored on the secondary device, no one else can decrypt the note that was encrypted on the mobile device.
 This end-to-end encryption process guarantees the privacy and security of the data.